phusion/holy-build-box/LIBRARY-VARIANTS.md

 Holy Build Box provides several different variants of its static libraries, each compiled with different compilation flags and thus meant for different situations.

+This page describes each library variant in detail.
+You can learn more about using library variants in [tutorial 5](TUTORIAL-5-USING-LIBRARY-VARIANTS.md).

 The static libraries in each variant are compiled with the flags as specified by its `STATICLIB_CFLAGS` environment variable.

 ## `exe`